futurice/space-shooter-heureka/README.md

 ## Graphical assets and 3d models

-Developed by Futurice, but at the moment might contain some assets owned by Unity.
+Mostly developed by Futurice, but there are few remaining assets released by Unity as part of their demo assets, which are licensed under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.

 ## Running

-- Decide the resolution (how many projectors are you using?). reso currently hardcoded in the app and also to Unity>Player Settings
+- Decide the resolution (how many projectors are you using?).
+    - Resolution of the application is currently hardcoded in the app and also to *Unity > Player Settings*
+    - Current resolution is 1920x2160 (2 x FullHD on top of each other)
-- Build the game using unity3d
+- Build the game using Unity3d
 - if used with omnidome, output the syphon/funnel output to omnidome.
 And naturally calibrate the dome.

-## TODO
-- Remove all assets not used, and hopefully replace all assets with our in-house design
+    - Currently Syphon is always enabled in the final build using a platform #define directive